inabikarilibrary/inalib/inapedia/players/german/apollo.md

 # Apollo

 Apollo is a German :de: player, maining Chain.
 He was previously known as "Kaiser".
-He is known for being the the founder of the [Hades Garden](../../tournaments/hg/hgmain.md) tournament series.
+He is known for being the founder of the [Hades Garden](../../tournaments/hg/hgmain.md) tournament series.

 ## Style of play